johnpuddephatt/oclt/_pages/jobs.md

 subtitle: ''

 ---
-## Administrative Officer
+## CLT Coordinator

-Help us grow our membership and develop the organisation for its next phase.
+Join us and be at the centre of growing our membership and developing the organisation for its next phase.

-We’re looking for someone with bags of talent and energy.
+We’re looking for someone with bags of talent and energy to support us as we grow our membership and develop further projects.
 Relevant experience would be an advantage but not a necessity as full training will be given.

 <div class="pullout-box">